-Dr. Julie Zoellin Cramer is the founder and vice-president of Wayfind Education.
+Dr. Julie Zoellin Cramer is the founder and executive director of Wayfind Education.

 As an education research consultant, Dr. Cramer is dedicated to the development of deeper learning environments to help all students find their place of impact in the world.

 As a school design strategist, she works with integrated design firms, districts and schools to align learning and teaching goals with physical learning spaces.